notnullgames/null0/README.md

 ## todo

+### immediate

 - merge web into native as "runtime" and put lots of emscripten checks in a single entry-point
 - move null0_api to null0_core
-- add TTS libs & API functions
+- test everything, maybe a full battery of wasm-side tests (every single function)
 - auto-generate more code from api defs
-- generate headers for other cart-lannguages (not just C)
+- generate headers for other cart-languages (not just C)
-- test everything, maybe a full battery of wasm-side tests (every single function)
 - update website with docs generated from the api defs

-### demos

-These demos need to be fixed up (pulled from old code)
+#### carts

 - filesystem is referencing removed `file_embed`, and needs some testing
 - hello is not doing `measure_text` right (probly needs wamr def fixed, see `color_`)
 - input needs event-handlers setup
 - sound segfaults

+### longterm

+- add TTS libs & API functions
+- setup a ESP32 host
+- AI? would be cool to embed llama, with a flag (disabled by default)
+- Networking? would be cool to at least do basic HTTP, with a flag (disabled by default)

 ## thanks